WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 ![Visualization][image1]

-There's a few things I could use this vizualisation for:
+There's a few things I could use this visualization for:
-* By comparing the occurances in this chart against the occurances in the validation and training set, I could confirm that the test and validation sets are actually a very good representation of the training set (class count-wise).
+* By comparing the occurences in this chart against the occurences in the validation and training set, I could confirm that the test and validation sets are actually a very good representation of the training set (class count-wise).
 * The visualization makes it very clear that some traffic sign classes occur much more frequent that others.
 The classes with the most samples have about 10x more samples than the least frequent classes.
-This could later on bias the neural networks significatnly towards the more frequently occuring classes.
+This could later on bias the neural networks noticeably towards the more frequently occuring classes.

 Another thing that gets clear during the exploration of the data set is, that all of the samples are sorted by class.
 This was another strong reminder to me that I should not forget to shuffle the data set during learning.

 Here is another exploratory visualization of the data set.
-This is a diagram showing several statistical image values applying to a cumlated percentual amount of images:
+This is a diagram showing several statistical image values applying to a cumulated percentual amount of images:

 ![Image Statistics][image2]